akdevops12/jenkins-sonar-docker-compose/README.md

 # jenkins-sonar-docker-compose
-# This code is a code to deploy a Jenkins and sonarqube server using a dockerfile.
+# This code is a code to deploy a Jenkins and sonarqube server using Docker Compose.

 # Definition